Intangibles – Goodwill and Other – Crypto Assets, Accounting for and Disclosure of Crypto Assets

 SIFMA provided comments to the Financial Accounting Standards Board (FASB) on the proposed Accounting Standard Update “Intangibles - Goodwill and…

 Vanessa Countryman, Secretary

 Electronic Submission of Certain Materials Under the Securities Exchange Act of 1934; Amendments Regarding the FOCUS Report

 Dear Ms. Countryman:

 1 SIFMA is the leading trade association for broker-dealers, investment banks and asset managers operating in the U.S. and global capital markets.
-On behalf of our industry’s nearly 1 million employees, we advocate on legislation, regulation and business policy, affecting retail and institutional investors, equity and fixed-income markets and related products and services.
-We serve as an industry coordinating body to promote fair and orderly markets, informed regulatory compliance, and efficient market operations and resiliency.
+On behalf of our industry’s one million employees, we advocate on legislation, regulation and business policy affecting retail and institutional investors, equity and fixed income markets and related products and services.
+We serve as an industry coordinating body to promote fair and orderly markets, informed regulatory compliance and efficient market operations and resiliency.
 We also provide a forum for industry policy and professional development.
-SIFMA, with offices in New York and Washington, D.C., is the U.S. regional member of the Global Financial Markets Association (“GFMA”).
-For more information visit, http://www.sifma.org.
+SIFMA, with offices in New York and Washington, D.C., is the U.S. regional member of the Global Financial Markets Association (GFMA).
+For more information, visit https://www.sifma.org.

 2 See 88 Fed.
 Reg.
 23920 (Apr.
 18, 2023).